leanprover-community/lean4game/doc/hosting.md

 We diverge here in that we only describe the installation of Lean4Game itself.
 Before starting, you will need to generate a [fine-grained GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with the following properties:

 - Expiration: choose "Custom" and select a day up to 365 days from today.
+(Note that you will need to update the token after a year)
 - Repository access: Public repositories (read-only)
 - No further permissions.
 It should say "0 permissions for none of your repositories" and "0 account permissions"